benallen-dev/benallen-dot-dev/content/posts/2023/tdd-is-stupid/index.md

 ## I'm not salty, you're salty!

-Yeah I'm salty, because I have yet to see TDD actually work in the wild, but I've seen plenty of self-proclaimed "software architects" push for the idea.
-They obviously haven't ever written any code for production, or they'd know that real-world software development is not sped up by more procedures and processes, but by getting the hell out of the way and letting people work.
+Yeah I'm salty!
+I have yet to see TDD actually work in the wild, but I've seen plenty of self-proclaimed "software architects" push for the idea.
+They obviously haven't ever written any code for production, or they'd know that real-world software development is not sped up by forcing teams into using a particular workflow or adding more procedures to their day, but by getting the hell out of the way and letting people work.

-As such, if you come and talk to my team, and you're telling us that moving to TDD and only working trunk-based is a great idea, I immediately write you off as a moron and you're going to have to work incredibly hard to earn that trust back.
+As such, if you come and talk to my team, and you're telling us that moving to TDD and only working trunk-based is a great idea with zero downsides, I immediately write you off as a moron and you're going to have to work incredibly hard to earn that trust back.
 I have better things to do with my time that deliver more value.